A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Categorization Results of Collected Data and Research Purposes

-We analyzed different data patterns in the collection and use for each research theme in Table \ref{table:datacategorization}.
-System sensing data (i.e., calendar and standard time, device sensing, device sound states, device battery states, device screen states), context sensing data (i.e., microphone, light, motion, proximity, network information, GPS, camera), and interaction sensing data (i.e., app usage pattern, user interaction, notification, contacts information) are collected for 14 out of 24 (58.3\%) and 14 out of 18 (78\%) surveyed studies involving UP (i.e., Usage Pattern) and NT (i.e., Notification), respectively.
-In addition, there is a tendency to use mobile usage and sensor data that corresponds to the classification criteria of both the system and context sensing.
-Out of 19, 21, and 15 total studies corresponding to the research themes of EUI/UX (i.e., Enhancement of UI and UX), PS (i.e., Privacy and Security), and PTS (i.e., Programming and Testing Support), respectively, only 5 (26.3\%), 4 (19.0\%), and 3 (20.0\%) number of surveyed studies, respectively, collect and utilize system sensing data and context sensing data along with interaction sensing data.
-Therefore, we can infer that more varied types of mobile usage and sensor data are collected for UP and NT papers compared to EUI/UX, PS, and PTS studies.
+This study analyzed the trends and differences in data categories used and collected by each research theme in Table \ref{table:datacategorization}.
+The columns in Table \ref{table:datacategorization} are organized based on the second layer in Figure \ref{fig:datacategorization}.
+Only user interaction data are based on the third layer, because they are collected by using the main API (AS API) in this review.
+Among the UP (Usage Pattern) and NT (Notification) studies, 58.3\% (14 out of 24) and 78\% (14 out of 18) collected more than one data category in the system, context, and interaction sensing data category groups, respectively.
+26.3\% (5 out of 19), 19.0\% (4 out of 21), 21.4\% (3 out of 14) surveyed studies belong to EUI/UX (Enhancement of UI and UX), PS (Privacy and Security), and PTS (Programming and Testing Support) themes collected and utilize system and context sensing data categories along with interaction sensing data categories.
+Through this, the researchers can infer that more varied types of mobile usage and sensor data are collected in UP and NT papers than EUI/UX, PS, and PTS studies.